-Student and children spectators, 5th grade or below must be accompanied by a supervising adult during all after school activities.
+Student and children spectators, 5th grade or below, must be accompanied by a supervising adult during all after school activities.

+Spectators are required to conduct themselves appropriately while at school events.
+This means refraining from the following acts:

-- 1. Do any act which injuries, threatens, harasses, or intimidates a staff member, a School Board Member, or any other person - 2.
-Do any act which causes personal injury or which is intended to cause personal injury or which the person knows or should know creates a substantial risk of injury to any person.
-3. Do any act which causes damage to or defaces School District property or which is intended to cause damage to property or which the person knows or should know creates a substantial risk of damage to property of any person. - 4.
-Do any act which is intended to disrupt the performance or continuance of any school-sponsored or related activities, function and meetings, extra curricular activities and athletic events athletic event or violates any Illinois law, or town, or county ordinance.
-This includes smoking or the use of tobacco products. - 5.
-Do any act which is intended to impede or disrupt the proper observance of or participation in any school-sponsored or related activities, functions and meetings, extra curricular activities and athletic events.
+1. Any act which injuries, threatens, harasses, or intimidates a staff member, a School Board Member, or any other person

+2. Any act which causes personal injury or which is intended to cause personal injury or which the person knows or should know creates a substantial risk of injury to any person.

+3. Any act which causes damage to or defaces School District property or which is intended to cause damage to property or which the person knows or should know creates a substantial risk of damage to property of any person.

+4. Any act which is intended to disrupt the performance or continuance of any school-sponsored or related activities, function and meetings, extra curricular activities and athletic events athletic event or violates any Illinois law, or town, or county ordinance.
+This includes smoking or the use of tobacco products.

+5. Any act which is intended to impede or disrupt the proper observance of or participation in any school-sponsored or related activities, functions and meetings, extra curricular activities and athletic events.

-Enter upon or remain in any area not reserved for spectators or persons otherwise in attendance at school-sponsored or related activities, functions and meetings, extra curricular activities and athletic events or enter or remain in any area which serves as proper ingress or egress to any school-sponsored or related activities, functions and meetings, extra curricular activities and athletic events.
+6. Enter upon or remain in any area not reserved for spectators or persons otherwise in attendance at school-sponsored or related activities, functions and meetings, extra curricular activities and athletic events or enter or remain in any area which serves as proper ingress or egress to any school-sponsored or related activities, functions and meetings, extra curricular activities and athletic events.

-Consume, possess, distribute, or be under the influence of alcoholic beverages or illegal drugs, or possess dangerous devises or weapons.
+7. Consume, possess, distribute, or be under the influence of alcoholic beverages or illegal drugs, or possess dangerous devises or weapons.

-Operate a motor vehicle in a risky manner or in violation of an authorized District employee's directive.
+8. Operate a motor vehicle in a risky manner or in violation of an authorized District employee's directive.

-Engage in any risky behavior, including roller blading, roller skating, or skateboarding or violate other District policies or regulations.
+9. Engage in any risky behavior, including roller blading, roller skating, or skateboarding or violate other District policies or regulations.
 Or an authorized District employee's directive.